 Why use this?

-- Starts the conversation with borrowers and can act as a prompt for them to consider their climate-related risks, mitigation opportunities and impacts (and also prompt borrowers’ corporate and social responsibility (CSR)/sustainability teams to interact more with their finance colleagues).
+To encourage borrowers to consider their climate-related risks, mitigation opportunities and impacts (and also to prompt borrowers’ corporate and social responsibility (CSR)/sustainability teams to interact more with their finance colleagues).
+The clause also encourages lenders to consider their own climate-related risks and impacts and comply with their reporting obligations.

 Disclaimer - please read